 Alyssa Perry is from Iowa.
 She holds an MFA in poetry from the Iowa Writers' Workshop, and has taught creative writing at the University of Iowa, where she studied creative writing and theatre as an undergraduate.
 Approximately 5.72% of the meals she has eaten in her lifetime were consumed in University of Iowa dining halls.
 Since 2013, she’s served as an editorial assistant with Rescue Press, a small press publisher of fiction, nonfiction, poetry, and hybrid texts.
 She currently teaches creative writing and literature at Cleveland State University.
 Her poems appear in jubilat, LVNG, petri press, Poetry Northwest, and West Branch Wired.

-Anna Polonyi is a trilingual writer interested in obscure chapters of history, the uncanny in the mundane, where scientific knowledge ends and mystery begins.
+Anna Polonyi is a trilingual writer interested in obscure chapters of history.
 Before pursuing her M.F.A. in fiction with the Iowa Writers' Workshop, she worked as a news reporter in Paris, France.
-Her bylines include the International New York Times, The Irish Times, Foreign Policy and the French public radio.
-Wayword, her first chapbook of poems, is out with Finishing Line Press.
-She studied History and Literature at Harvard University and researched the made-up language Esperanto during a Fulbright year in Berlin, Germany.
-She is currently at work on a novel that tells the true story of the Beast of the Gévaudan, an unidentified man-eating creature that prowled 18th-century France.
+Her bylines include the International New York Times, Foreign Policy and the French public radio.
+She studied History and Literature at Harvard University.
+She has published Wayword, a chapbook of poems, and has taught workshops on a sailboat off the coast of Denmark, a field station in the Great Plains and a festival in Kazakhstan.
+She is currently at work on a memoir about growing up as a Third Culture Kid.
+She lives in Paris, France.
+Eliana Ramage